People transforming the development

 2024

-Composting in Latin America and the Caribbean: experiences, benefits and challenges
+Composting in Latin america and the Caribbean: experiences, benefits and challenges

 2023

-• Online kick-off session (October 31)
+• Session start online (October 31)

-Participation in COP28 (December 4 to 8)
+Participation in the COP28 (4 to 8 December)

 • Environmental Justice and Methane Reduction at a crossroads: How can we ensure a fair, just, and sustainable implementation of solutions?
-December 5, 2010
+5 December

 • No time to waste: the role of the waste sector in achieving the Global South Methane mitigation.
-December 8.
+8 December.

 Private Archive